Joseph-Park-dev/FoxtrotEngine/FoxtrotEditor/include/imgui/FileDialog/dirent/README.md

 ## Embed Dirent into Your Own Project

-If you wish to distribute dirent.h alongside with your own source code, then copy ``include/dirent.h`` file to a new sub-directory within your project and add that directory to include path on Windows while omitting the directory under Linux/UNIX.
+If you wish to distribute dirent.h alongside with your own source code, then copy ``include/dirent.h`` file to a sub-directory within your project and add that directory to include path on Windows while omitting the directory under Linux/UNIX.
 This allows your project to be compiled against native dirent.h on Linux/UNIX while substituting the functionality on Microsoft